Why use a subscribe form?

 If you want to use MailChimp form on jekyll (I’m currently using it) then skip to MailChimp on Jekyll section.
 MailChimp takes care of everything.
 You can create lists, design forms, send campaign emails etc., Overall a very good platform for beginners.

-How to make a subscribe form on Jekyll blog?
+How to create a subscribe form on Jekyll blog?

 I’m not using FormSpree because it doesn’t work on all pages.
 Formspree is URL specific.
 If you want your subscribe form to be on all the pages(which is usually the case), SimpleForm has to be the logical choice.